Medically reviewed by Drugs.com. Last updated on Apr 15, 2020.

 - Anti-rejection drugs used after organ transplants

 There's no vaccine to prevent human parvovirus infection.
-Once you've become infected with parvovirus, you acquire lifelong immunity.
-Washing your hands and your child's hands frequently, and not sharing food or drinks, may help diminish the chances of getting an infection.
+Once you've become infected with parvovirus, you get lifelong immunity.
+You may reduce the chances of getting an infection by washing your hands and your child's hands often, not touching your face, avoiding people who are ill, and not sharing food or drinks.

 About half of adults are immune to parvovirus infection, most likely because of a previous, unnoticed childhood infection.
 People who are at risk of severe parvovirus complications might benefit from blood tests that can help determine if they're immune to parvovirus or if they've recently become infected.

-For a noncomplicated parvovirus infection, self-care treatment at home is generally sufficient.
-People with severe anemia may need to be hospitalized and receive blood transfusions.
+For an uncomplicated parvovirus infection, self-care treatment at home is generally sufficient.
+People with severe anemia may need to stay in the hospital and receive blood transfusions.
 Those with weakened immune systems may receive antibodies, via immune globulin injections, to treat the infection.